Pizza Flour Guide: 00, Bread Flour, AP & Protein Content

 Flours with similar protein percentages can have vastly different W values.
 A 12.5% protein 00 flour might have a W of 260, while a 12.7% bread flour has an effective W of 300+.
 The higher the W value, the longer the flour can ferment without over-developing and becoming slack or sticky.

-Best pizza flour by style
+Best flour for pizza dough by style

 Neapolitan pizza